jobisoft/TbSync/README.md

 # TbSync
 [Thunderbird Add-On] Sync contacts and calendar to thunderbird using Exchange Active Sync (EAS).

-Based on tzpush 1.9.9.9.7
+## How to get started

+A quick start guide on how to use this Add-On can be found in the [wiki](wiki/How-to-get-started) of this repository

+## Roadmap

 This is work in progress.
-Roadmap:

  * [x] store passwords in password manager, not in Prefs
  * [x] change design to be more intuitive